benpocalypse/Markerator/README.md

 ```

 ## Examples
 In order for markerator to correctly process your markdown input files, it expects a pre-determined folder layout, with a number of folders/files inside it.
-It will then process the input files and if successful put the result Html site into the `/output` folder.
+It will then process the input files and if successful put the resulting Html site into the `/output` folder.

 ### Minimal Site
 Below represents the minimum that markerator expects in order to create a valid Html website.